Sunday, 30 April 2017

 Instagram wants to show you posts that are recent and, consequently, more relevant.

-Something from last week might not interest you as much as something from an hour ago, so Instagram will likely show you more recent posts rather than posts from a few days or weeks ago — even if the older post had received a lot of engagement.
+posts from a few days or weeks ago — even if the older post had received

 This implies that recent posts likely rank higher in your feed and that the timing of your post is still relevant.